taliakatz/auto-linker-to-laws/README.md

 ### Additionals features

-There exist a target to unite the global law's urls into one form in the network.
+There exist a target to unite the global law's URLs into one form in the network.
 For each match that the linker finds, it also binds a popup which present the future uri of the specific law.
 This features isn't useful for the user yet, but it was added to the linker in purpose to get this reorganization idea into the public knowledge.